Money doesn’t grow on trees, right? Saving can be a struggle; it always seems to come slowly and go so quickly.

 6. Good old fashioned piggy bank

 Sometimes, the old ways are the best and a piggy bank might be the best idea for you.
 A piggy bank, a change jar, something, ANYTHING so you can see how much you have saved.
 A great idea is to get a large glass bottle or jar, cut a slit in the lid and then glue it on.
 This means you can watch your money build up as you keep adding more in but can’t open it up to dip into your stash.
 When it's full, carefully cut the rest of the lid out to retrieve your savings then cash it in down at the bank!

 7. Fundraise with Fund My Travel

 Family, friends and even strangers can be so generous and every little bit helps towards your travel dream.
 Crowdfunding travel puts a new spin on an old concept (fundraising) and gives anyone who wants to travel with a purpose a new tool to garner support (financial and otherwise) from their community and social networks.
 The Global Work & Travel Co. partners with Fund My Travel, a platform to help send volunteers and students overseas to achieve their dreams and help those in need.
 Start a campaign, upload a video to introduce yourself and pitch your cause.
 You have a maximum of 120 days to share your campaign and raise funds.

 If you’re a Global Traveller, ask about our flexible payment plans when discussing with our friendly team.
-Do you have any tips or tricks you use to help save money for travel or other goals?
+What tips or tricks do you use to help save money for travel or other goals?